 But there are many factors that come into play when thinking about a woman’s ability to conceive.
 Age, genetic factors, lifestyle, and medical conditions such as PCOS are all factors that can influence the chances of conception.
 We also know that in around half of cases where couples struggle to get pregnant this is to do with the male partner.⁵

 My periods haven’t yet returned.
 Can I still get pregnant?

 Actually, yes!
 This is all down to the timing of ovulation.
 Occurring around 2 weeks before your period, it is possible for you to become pregnant on that first ovulation before your periods have returned.
 So, in theory, you could become pregnant after stopping your contraception without having had a period.

 The same can be said for irregular cycles.
 Ovulation may still occur, just not in a particularly regular fashion.
 This means you are still able to get pregnant even if your cycle hasn’t yet returned to normal.
-But remember, irregular periods can be a sign of an underlying issue, one which may have been masked by the use of contraceptives.
+But remember, irregular periods can be a sign of an underlying issue, one which may have been masked (or effectively treated) by the use of contraceptives.
 So, it’s important to discuss any concerns you have with your doctor.

 To find out more information on fertility, check out our free webinar.
 Our founder Alice talks to Consultant Gynaecologist and Subspecialist in Reproductive Medicine and Surgery, James Nicopoullos, alongside fertility advocate and IVF mum, Alice Rose.
 They delve deeper into the causes of infertility and the options available to those struggling to conceive.